 Here are some of the advantages to business owners that flexible workspaces provide:

-- Cost – by the time you have costed up a complete office refurbishment and fit-out, a serviced office is a much cheaper option.
+- Cost – by the time you have cost up a complete office refurbishment and fit-out, a serviced office is a much cheaper option.
 That is before you have even considered ongoing maintenance and service costs!

-- Convenience – as everything you need within an office is provided at a flexible workspace, you can get set up straight away.
+- Convenience – as everything you need within an office is provided in a flexible workspace, you can get set up straight away.
 There is no waiting for desks and chairs to be delivered and assembled before you can bring the team in.

 - Flexibility – the contracts drawn up are often designed to suit the needs of your business.
 Short-term agreements are fairly standard, with the flexibility to change offices as and when your team grows.

 Some businesses will be looking to get back to their traditional office spaces and make those work.
 However, there will also be some that will be innovative with their thinking and reduce costs where possible in order to keep overheads low.
 The future is very unpredictable, and working patterns are likely to change – leading to more business owners needing to provide an agile working environment for their staff.